Horatio Potter: Strict Interpretation of Canons

-In 1873, after Bishop George David Cummins had left the Protestant Episcopal Church to establish the Reformed Episcopal Church, a New York Herald reporter “cajoled” a “flustered and reluctant” Potter out of his sickroom.
-The reporter asked how much the “Reformed Episcopal” movement would affect the Protestant Episcopal Church.
-Potter answered, “No more, Sir, than a mosquito bite would affect the stonewall of the reservoir on Fifth Avenue.”
+In 1873, after Bishop George David Cummins had left the Protestant Episcopal Church to establish the Reformed Episcopal Church, a New York Herald reporter "cajoled" a "flustered and reluctant" Potter out of his sickroom.
+The reporter asked how much the "Reformed Episcopal" movement would affect the Protestant Episcopal Church.
+Potter answered, "No more, Sir, than a mosquito bite would affect the stonewall of the reservoir on Fifth Avenue."

+In 1874, he strongly opposed the proposal for a Church Congress that would discuss pressing social issues, writing that "With regard to the Church in this country, I entirely concur in the opinion expressed by one of our most venerable, learned and thoughtful Bishops, that what we need pre-eminently is not talk, but work."

 On November 29, 1879, the twenty-fifth anniversary of Potter's consecration was celebrated at New York's Academy of Music.
 He was given a testimonial in the form of a casket of gold, silver, and steel, modeled after the ancient Ark of the Covenant."